Josh Lowe Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.58 team ERA ranks fourth across all MLB pitching staffs.
+- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.

-- Heaney makes the start for the Rangers, his 12th of the season.
-He is 4-3 with a 4.03 ERA and 60 strikeouts through 58 2/3 innings pitched.
+- The Rangers have a 3.65 team ERA that ranks fifth among all league pitching staffs.

-- The lefty last pitched on Saturday against the Seattle Mariners, when he threw three innings, allowing three earned runs while giving up six hits.
+- Eovaldi makes the start for the Rangers, his 13th of the season.
+He is 8-2 with a 2.24 ERA and 77 strikeouts in 80 1/3 innings pitched.

-- In 11 games this season, the 32-year-old has a 4.03 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .224 to his opponents.
+- The righty last appeared on Sunday against the Seattle Mariners, when he threw six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.